bhagwat-rahul/cool-stuff/Notes/ZeroToAsic.md

 Usually with a digital design you want to simulate on slow-slow since that is the worst case scenario and handle clock speed accordingly.
 With analog it's not apparent what case is the worst / best so good to simulate all.

+# some info abt memories from morris mano book
+ROM is mostly just a type of combinational logic with x ins y outs, and for every in and out a certain bit is defined. this changes with eprom which is 'reprogrammable', you can make everything 0 by flashin uv light. then eeprom goes a step above and you can 'reprogram' by providing a specific voltage that sets everything to 1. ssd's are based on nand based eeprom like memory (can write lesser times but supports way larger data) then there are random access memories (there are also volatile non random access mems like disc drums) you could say these are more memories in the fact that they 'store' stuff and dont return computed truth table based things like rom. there are dynamic rams where each bit needs to be reset frequently (i.e multiple times a second, used in ddr memory etc.). then there is sram (static) where it doesn't need to be reset if power active (more exp per bit mostly used for caches) fpgas could also be said to be large rom ish things since they're essentially pre configured truth tables